ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

 ## Prometheus server ClusterRoleBinding

-The `ClusterRole` you have just created before will not be enforced unless you bind it to a `ServiceAccount` or a set of them.
-Here you will bind it to [the `server-prometheus` service account declared earlier](#prometheus-server-serviceaccount):
+The `ClusterRole` you have just created before is not be enforced unless you bind it to a `ServiceAccount` or a set of them.
+Here you are going to bind it to [the `server-prometheus` service account declared earlier](#prometheus-server-serviceaccount):

 1. Produce a new `server-prometheus.clusterrolebinding.yaml` file in the `resources` directory: